open-cloud/open-cloud.github.io.old/0_overview.md

   - **Default:** Read-only access to all of a Site's objects.

-* **SlicePrivilege:** The binding of a User to a Role in the context of a particular Slice Object, which implies the Role applies to all Objects of type Sliver, Usage and Network that are children of that particular Slice.
+* **SlicePrivilege:** The binding of a User to a Role in the context of a particular Slice, which implies the Role applies to all Slivers and Networks associated with the Slice.
 Slice-level roles include:

   - **Admin:** Read/write access to all Slice-specific objects.